 Organizations are evolving their training program and are incorporating gamification into these to create a seamless learning experience for their employees.
 They don’t want the employees to look at learning opportunities as a tedious task anymore, so they incorporate these mechanics.

-Why would organizations use gamification?
+Why would organizations use it?
 Here are the main reasons:

 Gamification motivates employees effectively

 Gamification drives people to act.
 No one wants to sit in a room and simply absorb vast amounts of knowledge as it is both tiring and tedious.
-With Gamification, employees would be more motivated to learn the content and do better in the assessments with competition and challenges.
+With it, employees would be more motivated to learn the content and do better in the assessments with competition and challenges.
+In cyber security games, for example, employees become more aware about cyber risks.

 It incentivizes and accelerates learning